-From 27 March until 1 June 2020, the Red Dot Design Museum in Essen will show award-winning communication design from North Rhine-Westphalia and across the globe.
-The exhibition “Analogue, Digital, Interactive: World’s Best Communication Design Awarded by Red Dot” will be launched at 7 pm on Thursday, 26 March.
-All those who wish to get an insight into the current top achievements of the international creative scene are cordially invited to the vernissage (please register for our newsletter to receive an invitation).
+Until 1 June 2020, the Red Dot Design Museum in Essen shows award-winning communication design from North Rhine-Westphalia and across the globe in the exhibition “Analogue, Digital, Interactive: World’s Best Communication Design Awarded by Red Dot”.

 Exhibition of best design accomplishments

 With exhibits ranging from a virtual reality installation to adverts, posters, apps and brand and corporate design as well as packaging, visitors to the exhibition can experience award-winning communication design in all of its nuances.
 The presentation methods used as well as the range of works on show will explore the relationships between analogue, digital and interactive.
 All of the exhibits received a distinction from the jury in the Red Dot Award: Brands & Communication Design 2019 for their design quality and creative achievement.
 The exhibition will focus especially on award-winning projects from North Rhine-Westphalia.

 Analogue: “50 Mindshots” renders present-day topics as illustrations

 “50 Mindshots” is a book that features universally understandable illustrations created by Bielefeld-based artist Sergio Ingravalle to convey his personal thoughts on present-day topics in graphic form.
 At times critical, ironic or humorous, his work explores aspects of modern life such as cyberbullying, digitalisation and burnout in a stylistically reduced form.
 The evocative illustrations prompt the reader to reflect on these aspects.